(A) Critical control points.

-(ii) All dry area floors shall be hard, smooth, easily cleanable; and
+(ii) All dry area floors shall be hard, smooth, easily cleanable, and in good repair; and

-(iii) All wet area floors used in areas to process food and clean equipment and utensils shall be constructed of easily cleanable, impervious, and corrosion resistant materials which:
+(iii) All wet area floors used in areas to store shellstock, process food, and clean equipment and utensils shall be constructed of easily cleanable, impervious, and corrosion resistant materials which:

 (c) Have sealed junctions between floors and walls to render them impervious to water.

-(iv) Walls, ceilings and interior surfaces of rooms where shellfish are stored, handled, processed, or packaged shall be constructed of easily cleanable, corrosion resistant, impervious materials.
+(iv) Walls, ceilings, and interior surfaces of rooms where shellstock are stored, handled, processed, or packaged shall be constructed of easily cleanable, corrosion resistant, impervious materials.

-(v) Grounds around the facility shall be maintained to be free from rodent attraction and harborage, and inadequate drainage conditions which can result in shellfish contamination.
+(e) Grounds around the facility shall be maintained to be free from rodent attraction and harborage and inadequate drainage conditions which can result in shellfish contamination.